ubuntu/authd/docs/howto/configure-authd.md

 Ensure the API permission type is set to **Delegated** for each permission.

+The `GroupMember.Read.All` permission needs admin consent.
+Click on "Grant admin consent for \<TENANT_NAME\>" to provide this consent.

 Finally, as the supported authentication mechanism is the device workflow, you need to allow the public client workflows.
 Under `Manage`, in the `Authentication` menu, under `Advanced settings`, ensure that `Allow public client flows` is set to **Yes**.

 [The Microsoft documentation](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app) provides detailed instructions for registering an application with the Microsoft identity platform.